boylesoftware/x2node-tutorial/README.md

 * Some validators are so called _normalizers_.
 They may modify the property value in some situations.
 See `lowercase` normalizer in the validators list of the `email` property on the _Account_ record type.
 When, for example, a new account record submitted via a `POST` to our application's _/accounts_ endpoint includes `email` property that contains uppercase letters, the framework will transform it to all lowercase before saving the account record to the database.

 * If a property is marked with a `modifiable: false` attribute, after a new record is created, the property value may not be changed via an update.
+If a nested object property is marked as `modifiable: false` (see `items` in the _Order_ record type), all of its nested properties are assumed to be unmodifiable as well.

 * Nested object properties have their own nested `properties` definition attribute.
 If the property is an array, it has its own `table` attribute to map the values to the table.
 A mandatory `parentIdColumn` attribute links the table to the parent table.
 A property with `role: 'id'` is required in the nested object array.